Why study BA (Hons) Multimedia Journalism at BU?

 Bournemouth University, Talbot Campus

-Broadcast Journalism Training Council (BJTC), The Council for Training of Journalists (NCTJ), the Professional Publishers Association (PPA)
+Broadcast Journalism Training Council (BJTC), National Council for the Training of Journalists (NCTJ), The Professional Publishers Association (PPA)

 All subjects considered